doppar/docs/3.x/entity-orm.md

 This will return 10 random users from the users table.

 ### toSql()
-The toSql() method in Eloquent is a useful tool when you want to inspect the raw SQL query that would be executed for a given Eloquent query.
+The toSql() method in Entity is a useful tool when you want to inspect the raw SQL query that would be executed for a given Entity query.
 Instead of retrieving the results from the database, toSql() returns the SQL statement as a string, allowing you to debug or log the query before it's run.
 This is especially helpful during development when you need to understand how your query builder chain is being translated into SQL.

 Here's an example:
 ```php